Dauletmurat Tazhimuratov: Life in prison

 In July 2024, Vitaliy Ponomarev, expert of the human rights center "Memorial", stated that Dauletmurat was beaten by the officers of Navayi colony.

 Also, Tazhimuratov said that the administration of colony doesn't allow him to send and receive letters to and from his lawyer and family.

+On May 1, 2026, an Uzbekistan court found Tazhimuratov guilty of committing “actions disrupting the work of a penal institution” and sentenced him to an additional five years in prison.
+Already serving a 16-year sentence, the court combined his sentences to total his prison time at 18 and a half years.